Matrix862972/final-year-project-2/KNOWN_BUGS.md

 **File Not Found:**

-- If `result.json` does not exist, this will raise a `FileNotFoundError`.
+- If `result.json` does not exist, this previously raised a `FileNotFoundError`.

+**Status: FIXED ✅**

+- The `get_resultId` function now handles missing files gracefully and returns 1 if the file does not exist.

 ### 🐞Bug 35: Potential Issues / Bugs in getResults

 **Empty or Malformed JSON:**

-- If the file is empty or contains invalid JSON, `json.load(file)` will raise a `JSONDecodeError`.
+- If the file is empty or contains invalid JSON, `json.load(file)` previously raised a `JSONDecodeError`.

+**Status: FIXED ✅**

+- The `get_resultId` function now catches JSONDecodeError and returns 1 if the file is empty or malformed.

 ### 🐞Bug 36: Potential Issues / Bugs in getResults

 **No Data Validation:**

-- The function assumes the file contains the correct data format (likely a list of result dictionaries).
-If not, it may return unexpected results.
+- The function previously assumed the file contained the correct data format (a list of result dictionaries).
+If not, it could return unexpected results.

+**Status: FIXED ✅**

+- The `get_resultId` function now validates that each entry has an integer "Id" field before processing, ensuring only well-formed records are used.

-### 🐞Bug 37: Potential Issues / Bugs in getResults
+### 🐞Bug 37: Potential Issues / Bugs in getResults[No need to fix]

 **Hardcoded File Name:**